gianlazz/Lazztech.Cloud/GianDevNotes.md

 Yeah I'm sick of this shit.
 I'm deleting bootcamp windows 10 and installing parallels desktop for regular vs2017 in mac os.
 Also for the rest of my sprint my objective is to get a little bit more improvment to the frontend and get the backend/jsons to also support known people.

 Also I need to update my mac but it caused me to have to do an emergency reinstall of mac os as it panicked during the update...
 I may have to wipe my mac and start clean...
 That would be a pain and take some time.
 I suspect it may be because of the modifications I tried to make to the terminal.

+I need to backup the files from my macbook pro then I'll reinstall mac os.
+I'll do that later for now I'll just start with a fresh install of windows for the parallels install and delete bootcamp.